ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/social-sharing.md

 ### Share Only on Devices

-The designers have let us know that they only want this functionallity available when users are running in a mobile context, so let't take care of making sure the button is only visible in that context.
+The designers have let us know that they only want this functionality available when users are running in a mobile context, so let't take care of making sure the button is only visible in that context.

 We will start with the test.
 First, import the `isPlatform` function from `@ionic/vue` and mock it.
 This get's a little tricky as you need to mock all of `@ionic/vue` using the actual implementation for most of it.